About Oxford House > Trustees

 Michael Judge (Chair)

 Michael is a theatre-maker & educationalist who has lived locally for 20 years & used to teach near to Oxford House.
-He currently works for the Royal Opera House Bridge and as Associate Director for NIE Theatre.
+He currently works as Associate Director for NIE Theatre.
 He has held previous Associate roles at Dundee Rep, Theatre Centre and A New Direction.
 He is a Fellow of the RSA.

 Fergus Early (Vice Chair)